Give Us A Call

 Yearly Blood Work

-There are many age-related diseases and illnesses that we can catch early with routine blood work.
+We can catch many age-related diseases and illnesses early with routine blood work.
 Early detection and treatment can save your pet’s life.
 Many diseases need chronic management, and the earlier we can implement treatment, the better (and usually cheaper) it is for you and your pet.

 These are common age-related diseases we screen for through blood work: